-In the MSc Chemistry programme, students have the opportunity to do multiple specialisations.
-Most students spend their first year on courses and their second year on their research project or projects.
+In the MSc LST programme, students have the opportunity to do multiple specialisations.
 Students should contact the study adviser and/or discuss with their mentor how to combine multiple specialisations.
-An example of a student's programme with a double specialisation in Research and Business studies (160 EC) is shown in the image below.
+An example of a programme of a student with a double specialisation in Research and Business studies (160 EC) is shown in the image below.